 Full project proposals are due by 5pm EDT, Monday, October 12, 2020.

 - Project Lead organization must be an America Makes member in good standing by Monday, September 21, 2020.
+To achieve a good standing status a non-member organization must establish a new America Makes membership and provide a cash payment or enter into an @Program MOU to satisfy the membership fee obligation for the first year of membership.
+Cost share provided during the period of performance of the project will be applied to the first renewal cycle of your membership.
 Information on how to join America Makes is available on the membership page.

 - Project Team organizations are not required to be America Makes members.